MBDA: Products in development

+Educational Programmes

+MBDA run outreach programmes to promote interest in STEM in high schools, notably an annual 'Robot Rumble' competition for schools in Hertfordshire.

+MBDA employees are offered 5 days of special annual paid leave to do STEM-related outreach work.

 Controversies

 Data breach

 In August 2022, MBDA Missile Systems' data was hacked from a compromised external hard drive.
-The data allegedly included blueprints of NATO weapons used in the Russo-Ukrainian War, and 80 Gb of such data was sold for 15 Bitcoin.
+The data allegedly included blueprints of NATO weapons used in the Russo-Ukrainian War, and 80 Gb of such data was sold for 15 Bitcoin (approximately £273,000).
 NATO started an investigation trying to assess and minimize the impact of this data breach.